 Fun fact: The Popcorn Factory celebrated National Popcorn Day in 2006 by creating what was recorded as the largest popcorn ball ever made.
 The enormous popcorn ball weighed 3,415 pounds (about as much as a car), and had a diameter of 24.5 feet!

 If you want to celebrate popcorn, you can celebrate by “popping” a bag into the microwave on January 19th, National Popcorn Day.
-The entire month of October is Popcorn Poppin’ Month, so make sure you have a shelf cleared in your pantry so you can try all the different varieties of popcorn.
+Additionally, the entire month of October is Popcorn Poppin’ Month, so make sure you have a shelf cleared in your pantry so you can try all the different varieties of popcorn.
 If you want to try growing your own popcorn, follow these directions from Mother Earth News.
 Good luck!